Maelstrom8/Mountain-Blade/README.md

 - Use everything in the town menu(s) (eg tavern, trade, etc)
 - Use Fourburie stuff in towns (eg the Scam button, etc)
 - Try to trade and go into the smithy constantly, make stuff, make a living
-- Run around the map like a maniac, go from villages to settlements (for example, this consistently crashed War and AI Tweaks so I removed it)

 Lastly..
 If you run into any crashes, make sure you can reproduce it at least 3 times, click the dialog that says something like "show in Butterlib", and then hit `Upload Report as a Permalink`, copy it, join [Waking Dreams Discord Server](https://discord.gg/wakingdreams) and post in the respective support channel.